 Mom quickly shook her head, moving her hands to my shoulders while kneeling right there in front of me.
 “Principessa, we’re not angry with you.
 My beautiful girl, we were afraid.
 We were so afraid.
 We…” She hesitated, exchanging a brief look with my father before looking back to me, her voice that same gentle, caring tone that made it so hard for me to see her as this merciless, evil supervillain.
 “Just tell us where you’ve been.
 We’ve had the police look for you, we had Simon–oh dear, call Simon.”
 She added that last bit with a nod toward Dad.
 “We asked the Jacksons if they’d heard from you.
 No one had.
 No one knew where you were.”
 Her voice was trembling a bit, and I immediately felt guilty about making my mother that upset.
 Which… was a weird feeling, given what I knew about them.
 What about all the people she’d upset?

 Still, I had to press on.
 So, I gave them the story that I’d come up with to explain my absence, in a halting, nervous, almost shell-shocked voice.
 “I was skating out where they’re building that water park on the north-west end of town.
 You know, the one that umm, the one that’s been on hold with all that union stuff or whatever?”
 I knew damn well they knew which one I meant, considering my father was one of the financers for that particular development.
 I’d heard the two of them talking about it a few times here and there.
 From what I knew, they weren’t exactly happy about the delays.
 Which made me worry about the people who were opposing it.

 Sure enough, my parents exchanged brief looks before Dad nodded.
 “Yes, we know it.
-And we also know that that’s not the north-east part of town, that’s out of town.
+And we also know that that’s not the north-west part of town, that’s out of town.
 A couple miles out of town.”

 Cringing a little (again, not a hard thing to fake), I nodded.
 “Yeah, I… I took an Uber out there.
 They dropped me off.”